hitwill/tipster-privacy-policy/README.md

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

-This Service may use these “cookies” these cookies to track referrals you provide us, or referrals who have recommended the service to you.
+This Service may use these “cookies” to track referrals you provide us, or referrals who have recommended the service to you.
 The app may also use third party code and libraries that use “cookies” to collect information and improve their services.

 ## Service Providers